KromDaniel/jonson/README.md

 ## Setters

-Setters are used to set the value of the current JSON pointer
+Setters, just is it sounds, sets a value to current JSON

 #### How set works
-Since jonson is thread safe, it must be aware when trying to read or write a value, in order to gurantee that, value is deeply cloned, if value passed as pointer, the jonson will use the actual element it points to (For better performance it is usually better to pass value as pointer, so the deep clone will happen only once at the jonson cloner)
+Since jonson is thread safe, it must be aware when trying to read or write a value, in order to gurantee that, value is deeply cloned, if value passed as pointer, the jonson will use the actual element it points to.

-For performance, use the setters provided by the library that can safely mutate each value and able to directly access it's pointer
+**Note** For better performance pass `struct` and `map` as pointer the deep clone will happen only once at the jonson cloner.
+Prefer using the jonson setters to avoid unnecessary operations

 #### Methods